Couch-bit/Pain-Apple/README.md

 # Pain-Apple
-Hackatkon repository for team Pain-Apple
+Algorithm testing for stock trading by team Pain-Apple.